About Save Rokeby South

 - Letterbox dropped 3000 leaflets throughout the streets of Subiaco, bringing the issue to residents' attention

-- Collected nearly 2000 signatures in our written and online petitions, mostly from locals
+- Collected over 2500 signatures in our written and online petitions, mostly from locals

 - Spread the word and helped explain what the Scheme Amendment is all about to most people who didn't know it was being advertised and were suitably alarmed!